Why to Add The Dewa Sanzan to Your Bucket List

 The Dewa Sanzan developed its own form of cuisine, Dewa Sanzan Shojin Ryori (Ascetic Cuisine).
 The ascetic diet that supported Yamabushi for centuries is a major reason why Tsuruoka City gained its status as Japan’s only UNESCO Creative City of Gastronomy.
 As such, it deserves inclusion at number four on our list of reasons to add the Dewa Sanzan to your bucket list.

 Dewa Sanzan Shojin Ryori developed when Yamabushi found food on the mountains for the sole purpose of survival.
 Nuts, roots, grasses and other edible things were collected throughout their gruelling training .
 Before long, sun-drying, salting, pickling and other methods of preservation developed.
 This allowed the Yamabushi greater mobility on the mountains, as well as guaranteeing food could be provided year-round.
+Over time, more and more followers at the Shukubo Pilgrim Lodges and Saikan desired the same meals as the Yamabushi.
+Dewa Sanzan Shojin Ryori as we know it today was born.

 View this post on Instagram